PioneersHub/pytanis/docs/usage/talks.md

 The fields are:

+- `code`: The unique code of the talk
 - `title`: The title of the talk
 - `speaker`: A comma-separated list of speaker names
 - `organisation`: The company or institute of the speakers (if available)